 These privileges have consequent responsibilities.
 All our members respect and value our amazing natural environment.
 We also try to respect others enjoying the countryside as we go on our way: treating those fishing considerately, car sharing, parking carefully and minimising noise around others who are also enjoying the scenery.
 On Club trips, we have a strong "leave no trace ethic", being careful to take home all litter, to dispose of human waste responsibly, to take care with camp fires and to wild camp only in small groups of no more than 8 to minimise disturbance and impact on the environment.

-Inverness Canoe Club paddles in one of the few areas in Britain with a resident population of bottle-nosed dolphins.
-They are a protected species with some vulnerability to disturbance and we have a developed a Code of Conduct which sets out good paddling practice around these beautiful animals (see download below).
+The Moray Firth has one of the few resident populations of Bottle-nosed Dolphins in the UK, so - in consultation with Scottish Natural Heritage - we have a developed a Code of Conduct, which sets out good paddling practice around these beautiful animals (downloadable below).